Child Safety Officer Fixed Term Employment Register

 • Under general supervision, provide quality, timely and effective intervention, and case management services within a defined child safety service delivery framework, working within the Tasmanian Child Protection Professional Practice Standards.

-Note: - Please refer to the Statement of Duties for ALL the selection criteria of this position.
+Note: - Please refer to the Statement of Duties (SoDs) for ALL of the selection criteria for each of these roles.
 Please address the Selection Criteria in your application.

 Essential Requirements: